Rosemary Smith: Personal life and legacy

 Smith battled cancer in her final years, and on 5 December 2023, she died in Dublin at the age of 86.
-Her death prompted tributes from across the racing community and throughout Ireland, including from Ireland’s President and Taoiseach.
+Her death prompted tributes from across the racing community and throughout Ireland, including from Ireland's President and Taoiseach.

-Smith’s impact on motorsport has been profound.
+Smith's impact on motorsport has been profound.
 Along with contemporaries like Pat Moss, Smith was a trailblazer for female drivers, and one of the most accomplished women in world rallying history.
 "Rosemary was a trailblazer who inspired many with her remarkable career," said Rosemary Walsh of Motorsport Ireland, noting that Smith “had the passion and the talent to succeed at the highest level, and her legacy continues to inspire drivers today."
-In late 2023, Motorsport Ireland inaugurated the Rosemary Smith Award to honor a current female motorsport competitor who embodies Smith’s passion and spirit.
+In late 2023, Motorsport Ireland inaugurated the Rosemary Smith Award to honor a current female motorsport competitor who embodies Smith's passion and spirit.

 Smith became a celebrity and role model through her rallying career.
 In 1966, she appeared as a guest on an episode of What's My Line.
 Arlene Francis, Mark Goodson, Ginger Rogers, and Bennett Cerf were on the panel and successfully guessed her "line" as a rally driver.
 In 2001, An Post, the Irish national provider of postal services, featured her image on a postage stamp celebrating Irish motorsport heroes.
 In 2018, she was inducted into the Irish Motorsport Hall of Fame and received a Lifetime Achievement honor at the Irish Motorsport Awards.
 In 2022 she was admitted into the FIVA Heritage Hall of Fame, recognizing her distinguished career in motoring and lifelong contributions to automotive heritage.
-Her passing in 2023 was met with widespread tributes.
+Her death in 2023 was met with widespread tributes.
 Irish President Michael D. Higgins praised her as a motorsport pioneer, and Taoiseach Leo Varadkar noted how she "drove straight through the gender barrier" in racing.